GooFit/GooFit/README.md

 <details><summary>Python Bindings: (click to expand)</summary><p>

 There are also Python Bindings.
-This requires Python (2 or 3), [NumPy](http://www.numpy.org), [SciKit-Build](http://scikit-build.readthedocs.io), and CMake.
-CUDA 8+ is required if using CUDA.
+This requires Python 3, [NumPy](http://www.numpy.org), [SciKit-Build](http://scikit-build.readthedocs.io), and CMake.
 If you want the most recent stable release, use `pip install -v goofit` (If you have pip 9 or less, you'll need scikit-build and cmake installed beforehand).
-Python 2 will be removed soon.

 Repository method: